Pratylenchus alleni: Life cycle & reproduction

-Host Parasite Relationship
+Host parasite relationship

 As an obligate biotroph, P. alleni needs a living host in order to survive.
 It can feed on and impact several different plants, all with different economic value – some food production crops and others of aesthetic appeal.
 For example, it has been recorded on Chrysanthemum in India; raspberry in Argentina; vetch and chickpea in Turkey; and soybean, cotton and wheat in Arkansas, USA.
-It has a very broad host range and can be found on several additional hosts including corn, tobacco, haricot bean, potatoes, legumes, bananas, etc. Some plants are impacted more than others, for instance, the damage threshold of P. alleni on soybeans is 14 nematodes/100cc or 1cm³ soil.
+It has a very broad host range and can be found on several additional hosts including corn, tobacco, haricot bean, potatoes, legumes, bananas, etc. Some plants are impacted more than others, for instance, the damage threshold of P. alleni on soybeans is 14 nematodes/100cc or 1 cm³ soil.

 Their vermiform shape and mobility allow them to enter the root and move freely throughout, feeding on the parenchyma tissue of the root cortex.
 This feeding causes a reduction of plant growth, less lateral roots, loss of cytoplasm in infected cells, redish brown necrotized lesions, as well as predisposing the damaged roots to fungi and bacteria that can initiate a secondary infection.
 Using their stylet, Pratylenchus nematodes secrete wall degrading enzymes that help to break down cell walls and allow for more ease of movement.
 Their movement intracellularly breaks down the tissue, losing turgor pressure, increasing nucleus size and eventually destroying cells along their path of movement.
 This wounding also allows for other secondary pathogens, such as bacteria and fungi, to invade and cause additional infection.